stsolovey/order_tracker/README.md

 - **HTTP Server**: API for retrieving order data by ID.
 - **Publisher Script**: Script for publishing data to NATS for testing subscription.
 - **Automated Tests**: Unit and integration tests to ensure service reliability.
-- **Stress Testing**: Recommendations for using WRK and Vegeta tools for performance testing.
+- **Stress Testing**: WRK and Vegeta tools for performance testing.

 ## Project Structure